 At the project planning stage, companies look for opportunities to avoid sensitive habitats, minimize the surface area needed and work with other users to reduce land footprint.
 This includes locating roads in such a manner that they can be shared by multiple operators.
-In addition, the use of multi-well pads in unconventional and in situ operations greatly reduces surface footprint relative to individual well sites.
+In addition, the use of multi-well pads in unconventional and in situ drilling operations greatly reduces surface footprint relative to individual well sites.
 Through project closure, companies strive to achieve timely reclamation and restoration.

-Throughout a project, oil and natural gas companies work with numerous stakeholders, including Aboriginal peoples, local communities, governments and landowners, to understand and address concerns about the project and its potential impact on the community, the land and biodiversity.
+Throughout a project, oil and natural gas companies work with numerous stakeholders, including Indigenous peoples, local communities, governments and landowners, to understand and address concerns about the project and its potential impact on the community, the land and biodiversity.

 Monitoring and applied research